The Duellists: Writing

 Scott initially hired Gerald Vaughan-Hughes to write a story about Guy Fawkes and the 1605 Gunpowder Plot, but when financing fell through, Vaughan-Hughes adapted the screenplay from the 1907 novella The Duel by British-Polish writer Joseph Conrad.
 The genesis of Conrad's story were the real duels during the Napoleonic era between two officers in France's Grande Armée, Pierre Dupont de l'Étang and François Fournier-Sarlovèze, who became D’Hubert and Feraud in The Duel.
 In The Encyclopedia of the Sword, Nick Evangelista wrote:

 As a young officer in Napoleon's Army, Dupont [l'Étang] was ordered to deliver a disagreeable message to a fellow officer, Fournier [Fournier-Sarlovèze], a rabid duellist.
 Fournier, taking out his subsequent rage on the messenger, challenged Dupont to a duel.
 This sparked a succession of encounters, waged with sword and pistol, that spanned decades.
 The contest was eventually resolved when Dupont was able to overcome Fournier in a pistol duel, forcing him to promise never to bother him again.

 The pair fought their first duel in 1794 from which Fournier-Sarlovèze – known as the "worst subject of the Grande Armée" – demanded a rematch.
 At least another 30 rematches then occurred over the next 19 years in which the two officers fought mounted and on foot with swords, sabres, and pistols.
 After l'Étang finally bested Fournier-Sarlovèze in a duel, he told him to leave him alone for good.
-Fournier-Sarlovèze died aged 53; l'Étang lived till he was 74.
+Fournier-Sarlovèze died aged 53; l'Étang lived until he was 74.

 Although Vaughan-Hughes' screenplay used many elements from The Duel, it created new scenes like the duels at the start and the end of the film and new characters.
 It also moved the date of the first duel from 1794 to 1800.
-Alex von Tunzelmann speculates that this an attempt to mirror Napoleon's life.
+Alex von Tunzelmann speculates that this was an attempt to mirror Napoleon's life.